ahgraber/homelab-gitops-k3s/kubernetes/apps/datasci/mlflow/README.md

 The artifact store persists artifacts (files, models, images, in-memory objects, or model summary, etc) to local files or a variety of remote file storage solutions.

+> IMPORTANT
+> See notes in MLFlow docs regarding the differences between options 4 and 5
+> with respect to user authorization / access permissions